openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The OP SHOULD use the purpose provided by the RP to inform the respective End-User about the designated use of the data to be transferred or the authorization to be approved.

-In order to ensure a consistent UX, the RP MAY send the `purpose` in a certain language and request the OP to use the same language using the `ui_locales` parameter.
+In order to ensure a consistent UX, the RP can send the `purpose` in a certain language and request the OP to use the same language using the `ui_locales` parameter.

-If the parameter `purpose` is not present in the request, the OP MAY utilize a description that was pre-configured for the respective RP.
+If the parameter `purpose` is not present in the request, the OP can utilize a description that was pre-configured for the respective RP.

 Note: In order to prevent injection attacks, the OP MUST escape the text appropriately before it will be shown in a user interface.
 The OP MUST expect special characters in the URL decoded purpose text provided by the RP.
 The OP MUST ensure that any special characters in the purpose text cannot be used to inject code into the web interface of the OP (e.g., cross-site scripting, defacing).
 Proper escaping MUST be applied by the OP.
 The OP SHALL NOT remove characters from the purpose text to this end.